CORONAVIRUS UPDATE - WE ARE ACTING IN THE BEST INTERESTS OF OUR PATIENT POPULATION, LOCAL COMMUNITY AND ALL THOSE WHO ARE VULNERABLE.

 We are delighted that we have been chosen to pilot the new electronic service where you will take an unsigned token that we give you to any pharmacy.
 The pharmacy will dispense your medication after scanning the bar code on the token.
 This is one of the many moves by the NHS to help reduce inefficiencies and provide safer prescribing.

-Dr Hassan will be taking maternity leave from the beginning of June
+Dr Hassan will be returning from maternity leave in June 2020.

 Our practice is collaborating with NHS Business Services Authority (NHSBSA) who is providing NHS numbers for those patients that may be suitable for electronic repeat dispensing prescriptions.
 The information is obtained from NHS prescriptions submitted to NHSBSA.
 A member of our clinical team will contact these patients as part of our medication review process to explain the benefits of this service.